HackerN64/F3DEX3/README.md

 - Not only is lighting computation never performed on these vertices regardless of the lighting geometry mode flags (manually disabling lighting is not necessary), a large chunk of the per-vertex processing is also skipped.
+- The per-vertex processing uses an early return, so once the object is determined to be visible, no further vertices are processed.
+(This only saves RSP time, not DRAM traffic, as all the vertices are loaded at the beginning.)
 - Both on-screen and distance are evaluated as part of the same operation, unlike vanilla where these were evaluated separately (and practically, `SPBranchLessZ*` was used rarely and only for LoD, not for distance culling).